offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 * persistent volume is the volume itself.
 * persistent volume claim is the assignment of a volume.

 The idea is that a persistent volume itself is just a floating block of disk space.
-Only when its claimed does it have an assignment.
+Only when it's claimed does it have an assignment.
 Pods can then latch on to those assignments.

 ```{svgbob}
  .------.      .------.     .------.     .------.